 Basically, when you are interacting with the Linux terminal, you use the Ctrl+Shift+C/V for copy-pasting.

-Method 3: Using mouse to copy paste in Linux terminal
+Method 3: Use the mouse to copy and paste into the Linux terminal

-Another way to copy paste in Linux terminal is by using only the mouse.
+Another way to copy-paste in a Linux terminal is by using only the mouse.

 You can select the text you want to copy and then press the middle mouse button (scrolling wheel) to paste the copied text.